lazarus4/Beforth/architecture/VM.md

 - `00000000` to `00FFFFFF`	Code space, start address is 0.
 - `FF000000` to `FFFFFFFF`	Data space, start address is (-DM.length).
 Use a DM size that's a power of 2.
 - `FE000000` to `FE0000FF`	VM registers (PC, SP, RP, etc.)
-- `FD000000` to `FDFFFFFF`	Header space.

 The single stepper uses these addresses as tokens.
 The program counter (PC), for example, could be RM[0].

-Execution tokens, for example used by `EXECUTE ( xt -- )`, are either VM bytecodes or addresses in code space.
-EXECUTE treates negative numbers as VM bytecodes.
-For example, the EXECUTE instruction does a 1s complement negate (~xt) to get the bytecode to execute.
-An xt of -1 executes bytecode 0.
+Execution tokens, for example used by `EXECUTE ( xt -- )`, are either VM opcodes or addresses in code space.
+EXECUTE treates negative numbers as VM opcodes.
+For example, the EXECUTE instruction does a 1s complement negate (~xt) to get the opcode to execute.
+An xt of -1 executes opcode 0.

 The way memory is used is central to the VM.
 The UP register points to a Task Control Block (TCB), a small buffer in RAM that's used by a round-robin cooperative multitasker.
 ![Stacks Illustration](https://github.com/lazarus4/Beforth/raw/master/architecture/stacks_01.png)